okta/okta-oidc-js/packages/okta-react/README.md

 - `.isPending`
     - true in the time after page load (first render) but before the asynchronous methods to see if the tokenManager is aware of a current authentication.
 - `.isAuthenticated`
     - true if the user is considered authenticated.
-Normally this is true if either an idToken or an accessToken is present in the tokenManager, but this behavior can be overriden if you passed an `isAuthenticated` callback to the Security component (or to the Auth instance you passed to the Security component)
+Normally this is true if either an idToken or an accessToken is present in the tokenManager, but this behavior can be overridden if you passed an `isAuthenticated` callback to the Security component (or to the Auth instance you passed to the Security component)
 - `.idToken`
     - the JWT idToken for the currently authenticated user (if provided by the `scopes`)
 - `.accessToken`